 We Asked People What They Know About Obamacare.
-See If You Know The Answers.
+See If You Know The Answers

 Beyond Obamacare, many people had a good grasp of the overall quality of the U.S. health care system.

-The majority were aware that Americans generally pay more for health care than people in other countries and that even so, health care outcomes in the U.S. does not have "the best results in the world."
+The majority was aware that Americans generally pay more for health care than people in other countries and that even so, health care outcomes in the U.S. do not have "the best results in the world."

 The poll also reiterated findings from a separate survey from the Kaiser Family Foundation last week that showed that people are about evenly split on their view of the Affordable Care Act.